Best external hard drive for Mac in 2023

 Here is our pick of the five best external hard drives for Macs.

-The best external hard drive for Mac in 2021
+Best external hard drive for Mac in 2023

 This is an article about the best external hard drives for Macs, so let’s start with the one that really takes advantage of Apple’s Thunderbolt port.
 If you need to transfer files about a lot then look no further, the Thunderbolt connection provides speeds up to twice as fast as USB 3.0.